riganti/dotvvm-docs/Pages/concepts/diagnostics-and-profiling/custom-tracing.md

 # Custom tracing

-This guide describes how to achieve something similar like the [MiniProfiler widget](./advanced-miniprofiler.md), but for any tracing technology you like.
+This guide describes how to achieve something similar like the [MiniProfiler widget](miniprofiler), but for any tracing technology you like.

-## `IRequestTracer` interface
+## IRequestTracer interface

-You can implement a `IRequestTracer` interface and register the instance in the `ServiceCollection` and DotVVM will automatically call the methods on it.
+You can implement a `IRequestTracer` interface, and register the instance in the `ServiceCollection`.
+DotVVM will automatically call the methods on it.

-### `TraceEvent`
+### TraceEvent

 The main method of the tracer is `TraceEvent` method.
 It receives name of the event as a string.
 We use string just to allow anyone to extend the set of events, but DotVVM itself will call you with following events.